-Keri Hurley, PharmD, MPHAssistant Professor, Department of Pharmacy Practice
+Keri Hurley-Kim, PharmD, MPH Assistant Professor, Department of Pharmacy Practice

-Dr. Keri Hurley graduated from Sonoma State University as a Bachelor of Science in Cellular and Molecular Biology then earned her Doctor of Pharmacy and Master of Public Health degrees from Touro University-California in 2013.
-She then completed a PGY1 Community Pharmacy Practice residency at Western University of Health Sciences, College of Pharmacy with clinical practice in independent and institutional outpatient pharmacies as well as ambulatory care clinics.
+Dr. Keri Hurley-Kim received her B.S. degree in Cellular and Molecular Biology from Sonoma State University, and then earned her Doctor of Pharmacy and Master of Public Health degrees from Touro University-California in 2013.
+She completed a PGY1 Outpatient Pharmacy Practice residency at Western University of Health Sciences, College of Pharmacy with clinical practice in independent and institutional outpatient pharmacies as well as ambulatory care.
 During her residency, she obtained a post-doctorate teaching certificate.
-Dr. Hurley has experience teaching students both in the didactic and clinical settings, and has worked with students from multiple health care disciplines.
+Dr. Hurley-Kim has experience teaching students both in the didactic and clinical settings, and has worked with students from multiple health care disciplines.

 Mohammed Amirul Islam, PhDAssistant Dean of Academic Affairs